What is Mindful Eating anyways?

 "Mindful eating is the practice of cultivating an open-minded awareness of how the food we choose to eat affects one's body, feelings, mind, and all that is around us.
 When we eat with this understanding and insight, gratitude and compassion will arise within us."

-The paragraph above is a partial quote by DR. LILIAN CHEUNG but her whole definition is quite insightful and I encourage you to read it here.
+The paragraph above is a partial quote by DR. LILIAN CHEUNG.

 I've been doing lots of research into Mindful Eating over the past week.
 It's actually a little overwhelming.
 Everything I have read are things that absolutely make sense.
 They are things that I inherently know, but have chosen to ignore or somehow forgotten as my life has increasing become more full.
 This is no longer acceptable to me.